- Instructions for Form 2106 - Introductory Material

 That has an integral enclosure, fully enclosing the driver compartment and load carrying device, doesn't have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.

-The special depreciation allowance applies only for the first year a new vehicle is placed in service.
+The special depreciation allowance applies only for the first year a vehicle is placed in service.
+Further, while it applies to a new vehicle regardless of the date in 2017 when it was placed in service, it applies to a used vehicle only if the vehicle was purchased and placed in service after September 27, 2017.
 To qualify for the special depreciation allowance, the new vehicle must be qualified property (see Pub.
 463, chapter 4, for more information).
 The special allowance is an additional first year depreciation deduction of 50%.
+This allowance is increased to 100% if the vehicle was purchased and placed in service after September 27, 2017.
 Your total section 179 deduction, special depreciation allowance, and regular depreciation deduction can't be more than $11,160 for cars and $11,560 for trucks and vans, multiplied by your business use percentage on line 14.
 See the line 36 instructions for depreciation limits.
 You can't recover the amount by which your depreciation deduction exceeds the depreciation limits for the year placed in service until after the end of the recovery period for your vehicle.

 Use the following worksheet to figure the amount of the special depreciation allowance.